Sahel Metro

 The Sahel Train is an electrified, metre gauge railway and suburban rail line with trains serving Sousse and Mahdia, with a spur to Monastir, in Tunisia.
 The 73 km line has overhead electrification at 25 kV, 50 Hz.
+Including a triangular junction west of Gare Habib Bourguiba Monastir, the line is mostly double track.
+However, south of the large multi-platform station at Moknine, the line becomes single track with a limited number of passing loops at stations including Mahdia tourist-Zone and Téboulba.

 Stations

 The line's stations are, working southwards: